code-warrior/the-modular-grid/README.md

 Once the project is stable, it will be released via the Chrome Web Store.
 In the meantime, you can pull updates periodically.
 In your CLI, simply `git pull`, and in the GitHub Desktop client, click the `Sync` icon in the upper right hand corner.

 ### Keyboard Shortcuts
-`Ctrl+Shift` enables/disables the sidebar info boxes in the upper right hand corner.
+`Ctrl+Shift` toggles the sidebar info boxes in the upper right hand corner.
 This shortcut is universal across all operating systems.

-`Command+Shift+A` enables/disables the extension in Mac.
+`Command+Shift+A` toggles the extension in Mac.

-`Ctrl+Shift+A` enables/disables the extension in Windows 10.
+`Ctrl+Shift+A` toggles the extension in Windows 10.

-`Ctrl+Shift+A` enables/disables the extension in Fedora Linux.
+`Ctrl+Shift+A` toggles the extension in Fedora Linux.

 ## Development